genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 | id     | string | The assistant ID. |
 | detail | string | Defines the level of detail required, options are `summary` (default) or `full` (optional). |

-Using the default `summary` option will show detail up to the current revision.
-The `full` option will detail all revision information and composition.
+Using the default `summary` option the active revision details will be shown.
+The `full` option will display information about all revisions.

 ### Response